Skip to main content

 Schema Examples

-Use simple fields to extract basic, standalone values from a document.
-This example extracts key information from a patient intake form:
+This example shows a simple schema that extracts key information from a patient intake form:

 {